 One remedy that has been researched is Boswellia serrata.
 Boswellia supplements are derived from trees that produce a sweet-smelling resin rich in carbohydrates, essential oils, and boswellic acids.
 The acid in the resin is the active ingredient.
 It’s believed to act as an anti-inflammatory agent.

 One found that 14 out of 20 people with Crohn’s who received boswellia supplements achieved remission.

 Boswellia is sold in health food stores as a dietary supplement.
 It’s also sometimes used to treat asthma, inflammation, and depression.

 Turmeric is a spice that is related to ginger.
-It gives curry its bright yellow color.
-Research spanning the past two decades suggests that curcumin, a compound found in turmeric, has several medicinal properties that may be helpful to people with Crohn’s.
+It gives curry its bright yellow color. spanning the past two decades suggests that curcumin, a compound found in turmeric, has several medicinal properties that may be helpful to people with Crohn’s.
 They include:

 - anti-inflammatory properties

 It also has antioxidant characteristics and is anti-microbial.
 This may help fight infections in people with Crohn’s.

 According to , one major challenge in using turmeric to treat Crohn’s is delivering a high enough dose.
 This is because people with Crohn’s have trouble absorbing turmeric during digestion.
 Currently, researchers are developing different ways to deliver turmeric into the body for maximum absorption.

 Additionally, the health risks of consuming turmeric must be considered for each person.
 The compound may worsen gallbladder illnesses, interact with blood-thinning medications and interfere with iron absorption.
 When curcumin is in the body, it may also act similarly to hormones.
 You should speak to your doctor before taking this supplement if you have a condition that’s sensitive to hormones.